18 Lighter Super Bowl Snacks to Enjoy on Game Day

 Just as addictive as nachos but so much better for you.
-Keep the tortilla chips and cheese but amp them up with ancho chili-rubbed chicken thighs, corn, red onion, pickled jalapenos, black beans, cilantro, tomatoes, avocado, and of course romaine lettuce—it's a salad, after all!
+Keep the tortilla chips and cheese but amp them up with ancho chili-rubbed chicken thighs, corn, red onion, pickled jalapeños, black beans, cilantro, tomatoes, avocado, and romaine lettuce—it's a salad, after all!

 Creamy Edamame Dip